RediSearch/RediSearch/docs/Commands.md

 ```

 ### Description

-Dump all terms in the given dictionary
+Dumps all terms in the given dictionary.

 ### Parameters

 * **dict**: the dictionary name.

 ### Returns

 Returns an array, where each element is term (string).